 β

-During the explorations stage, I try to figure out how I can improve it and fix the issues we had before.
-For the date picker, I explored many ideas around a vertical and horizontal layout, also I tested with or without the sidebar, input or dropdown to make the selection etc...
-I worked on the different dayβs states as well (default, hover, inter, selected, start date, end date).
+During the exploration stage, I try to figure out how I can improve the component and fix the issues we had before.
+For the date picker, I explored many ideas around a vertical and horizontal layout.
+I also tested different options such as with or without the sidebar, input or dropdown to make the selection, etc. I worked on the different states for the days as well (default, hover, active, selected, start date, end date).

 β

-Another thing important is to optimise the component when I create it, I mean that I will use the several Figmaβs properties, and auto layout of course, in order to be easily and quickly use or modify in our flows.
+Another important thing is to optimize the component when I create it.
+I mean that I use several Figma properties and auto layout, of course, to ensure that it can be easily and quickly used or modified in our flows.

 β